rebane2001/mapartcraft/README.md

 - Preprocessing background colour options
 - Materials 'placeholder block' now dynamically updates its image
 - Add nice predictive text to 'block to add' option
-- Creation of NBTs and Mapdats is now non-blocking (done on a separate thread)
+- Creation of NBTs and Mapdats is now non-blocking (done on a separate thread except zipping)

 ## Requirements